Using UX principles to strengthen vintage in-person experiences

 All of this smaller signage should include QR codes linking to the collection on the WLV website, so that members and volunteers can quickly and independently locate titles.

-I Luv Video staff would tape fun reviews onto the movie cases.
-They helped shape the I Luv Video identity and can still be found today at We Luv Video.
-I think we should continue the tradition by adding our own.
+The original I Luv Video staff would tape fun reviews onto the movie cases.
+They helped shape the I Luv Video identity and can still be found at We Luv Video today.
+The staff picks and directors’ wall are doing most of the heavy lifting on this front, but we should continue the tradition by adding our own.
+A majority of the volunteers are already doing this digitally on Letterboxd; transferring those reviews and comments to a physical form would be a cinch.

 There are several instances of people, excited by the assortment of movies, asking, “What is this place?”
 While the volunteers love to talk about We Luv Video and how it operates, the spiel can be a little long, and after MANY deliveries during a shift, it can be tiring.